kai-li-1994/garment-variant-dataset/README.md

 6_JSONL_component_normalized.jsonl
 ```

-This file contains **47,522 colour-specific garment variants** and is the direct input used for the associated sorting and preprocessing/disruptor analyses.
+This file contains **47,522 colour-specific garment variants** and is the direct input used for the associated textile sorting and preprocessing/disruptor analyses.

 ## Dataset overview